jnsmalm/pixi3d/README.md

 *"SPY-HYPERSPORT" (https://skfb.ly/o8z7t) by Amvall is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
 Rendered using Pixi3D.*

+## Production ready?
+Yes, it's currently being used in multiple projects in production running on hundreds of thousands of different devices (both desktop and mobile).

 ## Getting started
 Let's create a simple application which renders a rotating cube.
 Start by [getting the latest version of Pixi3D](https://github.com/jnsmalm/pixi3d/releases).
 Also [download PixiJS](https://github.com/pixijs/pixi.js/releases) (Pixi3D is compatible with all versions from 5.3 and later) which is needed to use Pixi3D.